dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/airtable.md

 1. Add a base to specify the desired base for data access.
 1. Hit "Create token" and save the displayed token securely for credential use.

+Note: The Airtable UI, which is described here, might change.
+The full guide is available at [this link.](https://airtable.com/developers/web/guides/personal-access-tokens)

 ### Grab Airtable IDs

 Upon logging into Airtable, you'll notice a URL in your browser's address bar resembling: